smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

 The ``Intensity`` shown in the graph corresponds to the image selected in the *Source Image*.
-In particular, if ``Single Gate`` is selected as the *Displayed Image*, the intensity aling the contour *in that single gate* will be represented.
+In particular, if ``Single Gate`` is selected as the *Displayed Image*, the intensity along the contour *in that single gate* will be represented.

 Two alternative options accessible via the ``Options:Image Intensity`` menu of